There are several things a homeowner should look for when determining the best time to replace a roof. Here’s what to look for:

-If you have curled, buckled, or missing shingles, it’s a sign that your roof’s durability is starting to fade.
-Buckled shingles can occur because of moisture in the attic space forcing nails to push up and out of the roof’s decking.
-This may put the interior of your home at risk to exposure of unwanted outside elements, as well as lead to shingles blowing off in high winds or during a storm.
+If there’s curled, buckled, or missing shingles, it’s a sign that the roof’s durability is starting to fade.
+Buckled shingles can occur because of moisture in the attic forcing nails to push up and out of the roof’s decking.
+This can cause leaking, passage for other unwanted outside elements, and can lead to shingles blowing off in high winds or during a storm.

-Lastly, if you are experiencing an increase in heating or cooling bills, it could mean your ventilation isn’t functioning as it should.
-If your roof is in need of replacing, oftentimes interior energy will escape due to poor ventilation, which results in running energy higher and losing money.
-These are all things homeowners should be aware of.Get Started
+Lastly, if there’s an increase in heating or cooling bills, it could mean the roof’s ventilation isn’t functioning as it should.
+If the roof needs replacing it allows for easy escape of air conditioned or heated air to due to poor ventilation.
+This results in expending more energy, higher bills, and wasting money.